surgebiswas/transcriptome_compression/README.md

 # Repository directories
 1. **data_download** - Contains the custom scripts necessary to download and quantify raw RNA-Seq reads from NCBI's Short Read Archive (SRA).
 2. **util** - Contains accessory code.
+3. **analysis** -- Contains all code used to perform analysis and generate figures.

 # Aspera installation
 1. Select the appropriate download of aspera connect from http://downloads.asperasoft.com/en/downloads/8?list